History of the Dasam Granth

-Some argue that Guru Gobind Singh did not compile the book himself, and the historic authenticity of some of the later additions to the Dasam Granth was questioned from its compilation stage.
-It is also questioned by many scholars like Babu Teja Singh Bhasod, Bhai Kahan Singh Nabha, W.H.
-Mcleod, Bhag Singh Ambala, Prof. Harinder Singh Mehboob, Gurtej Singh IAS, (Sikh Missionary) Dr. Rattan Singh Jaggi, (Sikh Missionary) Professor Darshan Singh, (excommunicated Sikh Missionary Kala Afghana) and Gurbaksh Singh Kala Afghana (Sikh Missionary).
-Their prevalent views are that Dasam Granth was written by Nirmala scholars or Hindu Pundits or Saktas scholars and was an attempt to hindulise Sikhism.
+Some argue that Guru Gobind Singh did not compile the book himself, and the historic authenticity of some of the later additions to the Dasam Granth (apocrypha) is questioned by scholars.
+There is a prevalent view that the Dasam Granth was written by Nirmala scholars or Hindu Pundits or Saktas scholars, possibly under the patronage of the British, and was an attempt to hinduize Sikhism.
 According to them, some of the compositions included in Dasam Granth (such as Charitropakhyan) are out of tune with other Sikh scriptures, and must have been composed by other poets.